 Once the hive is in three boxes high, you should notice some surplus honey is stored in the top-most box.
 At this point, add the Flow Super to the very top.
 Perform regular checks to make sure the bees have accepted the plastic foundation and are using it.
 Continue with regular inspections.
 When you see that the Flow Frames are filled with capped honey, extract directly into jars.
 Reset Flow Frames and repeat as often as needed.

 When the honey flow starts to slow down in mid-late August, remove the Flow Super.
 Let the bees start filling the remaining three boxes with honey.
 They will start storing honey at the top.
 Monitor progress.
 The goal is to let them fill two boxes with honey for the Winter.
 They should be able to do this by the time Winter hits but feed them if you think they’re going to run short.

 Wrap the four sides of the hive.
 Fill the top-quilt box with straw or mulch for insulation.
 Wish the bees well and start over in the Spring.

-Click here, for more information on the Beecentric Hive or here from some of the most Frequently Asked Questions.
+Click here for more information on the Beecentric Hive or here for some of the most Frequently Asked Questions.